asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-In the development of Lanes, I played a crucial role as a React Native developer.
-Leveraging technologies such as React Native, Maps, Rest APIs, and implementing the Atomic Pattern, I contributed to creating a campus chat app where users can participate in public, private, and anonymous group chats, providing a safe and anonymous platform for expressing thoughts and engaging in deeper discussions within the school community
+In the development of Lanes, my role as a React Native developer was to optimise the code, found any memory leaks or potential threats to the user experience and handle it with a well defined approach.